montanaflynn/lorem-ipsum-api/README.md

 ## Credits
 Composer, Slim, Faker are the three main components that make this API.
-The only file I created merely acts as the glue to hold it all together.
+All I did was make them all work together.